A Unifying Model of Genome Evolution Under Parsimony: Results

 Unfortunately, because the history graph cost problem is NP-hard, it is unlikely that there exists an efficient way to sample only $G$-optimal.
 Instead, we now define a finite bounding set that contains $G$-optimal and can be efficiently searched.
 Conveniently this bounding set is the same for all cost functions.

-A label of a vertex $x$ is a \emph{junction} if $x$ has more than one lifted label, else it is a \emph{bridge} if $x$ has one lifted label, its lifted label is non-trivial, the most recent labeled ancestor of $x$ is labeled the same as $x$ and this ancestor has at least one non-trivial lifted label (see Figure \ref{nonMinimalElements}(A,B)).
+A label of a vertex $x$ is a \emph{junction} (overloading the term junction, but using it analogously) if $x$ has more than one lifted label, else it is a \emph{bridge} if $x$ has one lifted label, its lifted label is non-trivial, the most recent labeled ancestor of $x$ is labeled the same as $x$ and this ancestor has at least one non-trivial lifted label (see Figure \ref{nonMinimalElements}(A,B)).

-A side $x_\alpha$ is a \emph{bridge side} if it is not a junction side, it is attached, it is incident with one non-trivial lifted adjacency, its lifting ancestor is incident with at least one non-trivial lifted adjacency (and is necessarily therefore a junction), the adjacency edge it is incident with, $\{ x_{\alpha}, y_{\beta} \}$, creates a trivial lifted adjacency, $\{ A(x_{\alpha}), A(y_{\beta}) \}$, in the lifted graph, and, finally, the deletion of $\{ x_{\alpha}, y_{\beta} \}$ results in a graph in which either $A(x_\alpha)$ or $A(y_{\beta})$ remain a junction side (see Figure \ref{nonMinimalElements}(C,D)).
-An adjacency is a \emph{junction} if either of its endpoints are junction sides, else it is a \emph{bridge} if either of its endpoints are bridge sides.
+A side $x_\alpha$ is a \emph{bridge side} if it is not a junction, is incident with one non-trivial lifted adjacency and an adjacency $e$ that defines a trivial lifted adjacency $e'$ whose $A(x_{\alpha})$ endpoint is a junction side incident with a non-trivial lifted adjacency, and such that if $e$ is deleted at least one endpoint of $e'$ in the original graph remains a junction side in the resulting graph (see Figure \ref{nonMinimalElements}(C,D)).
+An adjacency is a \emph{junction} (again, overloading the term junction) if either of its endpoints are junctions, else it is a \emph{bridge} (overloading bridge) if either of its endpoints are bridge sides.

 An element is \emph{non-minimal} if it is a branch with a free-child or free-parent, an isolated vertex, or label or adjacency that is not a junction or bridge.

 For $G \redeq G'$, an element in $G'$ is \emph{$G$-reducible} if there exists a reduction operation in a reduction sequence from $G'$ to $G$ that either deletes the element if it is an adjacency, label or vertex or contracts it if it is a branch.
 We are interested in the set of $G$-reducible elements of an extension of $G$, as they are the elements which may be added and removed during an iterative sampling procedure.